-It derives force from the metering provisions (Part XV) of the P&SA, to which reference should be made.
+It derives force from the P&SA, and in particular the metering provisions (Part XV and Schedule 21 for Stage 1 Metering Equipment and Schedules 26 and 28 for Stage 2 Metering Equipment), to which reference should be made.
 It should also be read in conjunction with any relevant Agreed Procedures.